Grid Integration PCB: The Core Cornerstone for Building a Stable, Efficient, and Smart Grid

 Efficiency Performance Curve Analysis

-10% Load 95.0% 96.5% Significant increase in power generation under low light conditions
+10% Load 95.0% 96.5% Significant increase in power generation under low-light conditions

 50% Load (Common operating point) 98.2% 98.8% Maximizing returns in the core power generation range

-100% Load 97.8% 98.2% Reduces thermal stress during full-load operation, extending lifespan
+100% Load 97.8% 98.2% Reduce thermal stress during full-load operation, extend lifespan

 Get a PCB Quote